vdrvt/redemptions/README.md

 npm run build
 ```

-This copies the static HTML/CSS/JS into `dist/`.
+This copies the static HTML/CSS/JS into `dist/` and includes a root `index.html` that redirects to `landing.html`.

 ### 3. Preview the static build
 ```bash